bapcyk/lawk/README.md

 Inline and block code thunks are in standard markdown format.
 Definition body is such thunk which follows the definition of `SOMETHING` (with `..:`).

+If you need to jump over definitions, you should generate ctags file (default name is `lp.ctags):

+    make ctags

+and then to jump to some tag:

+    vim -t sometag

+this was tested under Vim (but does not work yet for `less`); Emacs ETAGS is in plans.

 ## Testing

 Author tested this under Windows with cyrillic/ASCII .md files (see `example/`) with MinGW environment.

-All paths should not contains spaces and other shit symbols.
+All paths should not contains spaces and other special symbols.
+Tags was tested with Vim (tags file is unsorted).

 ## Requirement